 What Are the Causes of Cellulite?

 Cellulite isn’t a serious medical condition, so treatment generally isn’t required.
 In fact, having cellulite is completely natural and the only problems it causes are aesthetic.
 Researchers still do not fully understand what causes cellulite, though it has something to do with the connective fibers that tether the skin to the muscle that lies beneath it.
 As the layer of fat between the skin and muscle grows thicker, the fat cells begin to accumulate and push against the underside of the skin, creating an uneven, dimpled surface.

 Anyone can develop cellulite, though it seems to be more common in women than men.
 This is likely due to the fact that women tend to have more fat in their hips, buttocks, and thighs than men – these are the areas most likely to show cellulite.
 Cellulite can also develop as skin loses its elasticity as a result of aging.
 Weight gain sometimes makes cellulite more noticeable, though people who are lean can also have cellulite.
-There may be a genetic component to a person’s risk for developing cellulite and a sedentary lifestyle can increase your risk as well.
+There may be a genetic component to a person’s risk of developing cellulite and a sedentary lifestyle can increase your risk as well.